marotipawar/maroti-selenium/README.md

 # Selenium-common-operations project can contains following interface and classes:

 # Interface :
-              It is contain only one interface .
+              It is contain only one Interface.

-             # Name : MyWebDriver interface
+             # Name : MyWebDriver Interface

 # Classes :
         #Abstract classes :